Levellers Overview: Essential Guide to Types, Uses, Benefits, and Industrial Applications

 What is the primary function of a leveller?

-A leveller creates a smooth and level transition between two surfaces, typically between a dock and a vehicle, to facilitate safe and efficient material handling.
+A leveller creates a smooth transition between two surfaces, typically between a dock and a vehicle.
+This ensures safe and efficient material handling.

 Where are levellers commonly used?

-They are widely used in warehouses, logistics centers, manufacturing units, and construction sites.
+They are used in warehouses, logistics centers, manufacturing units, and construction sites.
+These environments require smooth material movement.

 What is the difference between hydraulic and mechanical levellers?

-Hydraulic levellers operate using fluid systems and are suitable for heavy-duty tasks, while mechanical levellers rely on manual or spring mechanisms and are used for lighter applications.
+Hydraulic levellers use fluid systems and are ideal for heavy-duty tasks.
+Mechanical levellers rely on manual or spring mechanisms and are suitable for lighter operations.

 How often should levellers be inspected?